julianheiss/Fruit_Slice/README.md

 ### Individual Process

-This is the process which would be integrated into the cocktail process as a subprocess.
+This is the process which would be integrated into the cocktail process as a subprocess like in the Demo-Process.

 #### Graph